howard-university-web-services/Howard-Automation-Library/README.md

 - `pwd`: The out put of this would go into hal_config.txt as `LOCAL_HOWARD_D8_FOLDERS[0]="/PATH/TO/YOUR/FOLDER/hud8-dev"` (NOTICE THE "0" HERE).
 - Subsequent paths, Academic Departments,for additional Howard D8 environments you wish to update would go into hal_config.txt as `LOCAL_HOWARD_D8_FOLDERS[1]="/PATH/TO/YOUR/OTHER/FOLDER/academicdepartments-dev"` (NOTICE THE "1" HERE).

-#### Finding your local drush aliases

-- Run `drush sa` for a list of current drush aliases.
-- You should see `@cl.prod_academicdepartments.dev.dev` and `@cl.prod_hud8.dev.dev`, with others for stg and prod installs of each.
-These would be added as `@cl.prod_academicdepartments`, leaving off the env connotation, as we set that in a choice per script, so that you may choose in the script which env to run them on.

-###### Finding your Acquia Private Key and E-mail
+#### Finding your Acquia Private Key and E-mail

 - Log into your Acquia account
 - Go to your Account settings
 - Select the "Credentials" menu item
 - Confirm your current password
 - Retrieve both your Private Key and E-mail from the "Cloud API" section

+#### Finding your local drush aliases

+- Run `drush sa` for a list of current drush aliases.
+- You should see `@cl.prod_academicdepartments.dev.dev` and `@cl.prod_hud8.dev.dev`, with others for stg and prod installs of each.
+These would be added as `@cl.prod_academicdepartments`, leaving off the env connotation, as we set that in a choice per script, so that you may choose in the script which env to run them on.

 ### Requirements